 For participants ages 4 to 10, we offer our original, self-directed, and inter-disciplinary Day Program.
 The Day Program is an independent, open program focusing on collaboration, creativity, cooperation and social growth for homeschoolers.
-It meets separately on Tuesdays and Thursdays in our Garden Classroom.
-Participants, ages 8 and up, can also choose to attended morning Maker Workshop.
+It meets separately on Tuesdays, Wednesdays, and Thursdays in our Garden Classroom.
+Wednesday Day Program will be for ages 4 to 8.

 The day begins with multiple engagement activity areas already prepared by our facilitators; participants immediately take the lead, enjoy a supervised break for lunch, and continue their adventures in learning through the afternoon.

 Within the Day Program, children lead activities including science experiments, art projects, cooperative games, and imaginative interactions.
 Participants choose what to do when, with whom, and how.
 Instead of only studying ideas, we practice them in reality.
 Physical activity is encouraged inside as well as outside across the extensive 55-acres of the Awbury Arboretum.
 Adult facilitators provide resources, guidance, and ensure the physical and emotional well-being of participants.

 Children lead all programs, so each day can vary greatly and may include collaborative group projects like creating obstacle courses, holding mayoral elections, putting on plays, or exploring math manipulates.
 Individual creative activities are encouraged as well, including sewing, reading, and art.
 Events unfold organically and opportunities to develop communication skills abound.

 Annual enrollment in the Day Program on Tuesdays and Thursdays gives participants ages 8-10 access to the whole year of Making and Exploring Workshop.
 Participation is determined by many factors including age, readiness, and interest in the content provided.
 Participants are not obligated to join this group, but if they do, they may choose to return to day program when they feel they are finished with the day’s project.